OpenBB-finance/OpenBB/website/content/pro/advanced-search.md

 * **Widgets**: These are the primary components of the dashboards.
 Each widget contains financial data that can enhance your research.
 This category is your go-to place for such data.

 * **Actions**: If you're unable to locate a specific action like 'settings', 'data connectors', 'change theme', etc., you can find it directly in the actions category.

-* **News**: This category allows you to search through the latest news for topics that best match your search.

 * **All**: This category combines results from all of the above categories.